 Keeping Control Of Unlimited Holidays Unlimited Holidays – Good For Business?

 Unlimited holidays for staff.
 Five words that should strike fear into the hearts of any manager!
 That was before tech companies such as Netflix pioneered such a policy.
-Big names such as Virgin followed, along with a slew of start-up marketing and media firms, citing improved employee happiness and productivity.
+Big names such as Virgin followed.
+So did a slew of start-up marketing and media firms, citing improved employee happiness and productivity.
 Unlimited holidays are a growing trend.
 So how would you implement such a scheme without half the workforce booking a joint six-month jaunt to The Bahamas?

-Peter Mooney, Head of Consultancy for HR expert ELAS Business Support says the main risk to a company is its bottom line: “What is the cost to the business if multiple employees were to take too much time off?
+employment law expert at ELAS Business Support says the main risk to a company is its bottom line: “What is the cost to the business if multiple employees were to take too much time off?
 Would the budget allocated for paid leave cover the deficit?
 The answer to this would undoubtedly be a resounding no. So, a company needs to be clear it has the right conditions in place before implementing unlimited holidays.
 A key factor in this is already having a positive working culture in place.

 Charles Cotton, Public Policy Adviser for the

 Chartered Institute of Personnel and Development says: this kind of ‘non-policy’ “will only work in organisations where there is a very high level of trust, an outcomes-based approach to performance management, where employees work autonomously and where there is already a large amount of flexibility in working arrangements.”
 How Does ‘Unlimited Holidays’ Work?

 One such business, that rolled the

 policy out in April, is Folkestone’s Sleeping Giant Media, a search and social marketing agency.
-Here, staff happiness is part of the business model – office perks include bean bags, a bar, pool table and chill-out areas.
+Here, staff happiness is part of the business model.
+Office perks include bean bags, a bar, pool table and chill-out areas.

 Luke admits the policy is “radical”, but says: “We go through our lives being told what to do.
 With holiday allowances you’re treated almost like a child.
 So we’re giving more responsibility to employees to think about much more sensible times about when to take time off.
 We’re trying to change the thought process and put in place values that are consistent with our company.
 We want our people to consider their workload and their clients when taking holidays.
 It fits to put responsibility on our people so they don’t feel that they’re being told what to do.”

 Do They Work For Everyone?
 Aira, a digital marketing company in Milton Keynes, incorporated the scheme in January.
 Co-founder Matt Beswick agrees one of the aims is to give employees control of their own workflow.

 He says: “we don’t want to fall into the kind of trap that most agencies do where it is all about sitting at your desk 24 seven and clients shout pretty loud and tell you to jump how high and you have to do it.
-We are firm believers in the idea that if people are to do their jobs well they need to have the flexibility to do so.
+At Aira, we believe that if people are to do their jobs well they need to have the flexibility to do so.
 We don’t just hire based on what the person can do.
 We do a lot of our decision-making based on attitude.
 Assuming we do our jobs properly and get the right people in, we think the rest comes quite naturally.”

 A surprising knock-on effect, Matt says, is the interest clients have shown: “On two separate pitches, it was mentioned to us as a really positive thing, and even though it wasn’t the only thing why that potential client got in touch, it was something that showed them what kind of company we are, and it almost gave us another tick in the box as the kind of agency that they wanted to work with.
 I would have never really have expected because if clients get in touch with an agency then you would think the most important thing for them would be that they would get as much as possible for their money, But I think businesses are thinking a lot more about culture.”